top of page

 19 October 2020

-The LAS wrote to the Royal Borough of Greenwich to report another delay caused by West Greenwich LTNs.
+The LAS reported another delay to the Royal Borough of Greenwich, citing the impact of the West Greenwich LTNs.

-As a result of being unable to gain access to King George Street from the bottom of Crooms Hill, the ambulance was required to make a detour up Blackheath Hill and along Shooters Hill Road.
+In this case, restricted access prevented an ambulance from entering King George Street from the base of Crooms Hill.
+Consequently, the ambulance had to take a detour via Blackheath Hill and along Shooters Hill Road, adding further time to the response.

 Read the FOI here